 When people could get food, the food people ate varied a good deal from time to time and from place to place.
 There are some things all these times and places had in common, though.

 First, one reason food was so expensive was that there was no refrigeration or freezers.
 It was very hard to keep food from going bad.
 One strategy most people used all over the world was to eat a lot of fish and shellfish like crabs, mussels, clams, and oysters.
+People also ate a lot of seaweed.
 Those foods kept themselves fresh and alive.
-You could just go fishing or gathering shellfish fresh for every meal.
+You could just go fishing or gathering shellfish and seaweed fresh for every meal.

 People also worked hard to preserve foods that didn’t keep.
 The most important method was drying food and storing it carefully: people stored wheat and barley and millet and rice and corn.
 They also dried fruit to make raisins, dried figs and dates, dried beans, dried corn, and dried apples.
 In Peru, people freeze-dried potatoes.
 People pickled eggs and vegetables, meat, and fish in brine (salty water) to make pickles and garum, a fermented fish sauce.
 Some people fermented grape juice and apple juice and barley to turn them into wine and cider and beer.
 Other people made milk into yogurt and cheese.
 Many people smoked meat from pigs to make ham and bacon, or they preserved meat in honey.